Livefyre/docker-aem/README.md

 [dtmac]: https://docs.docker.com/mac/step_one/
 [dmac]: https://blog.docker.com/2016/03/docker-for-mac-windows-beta/

+#### Windows setup

+You are probably more able to solve this problem :) Seriously, you'll easily find the equivalent installer, and you should use cygwin, and know what you are doing.
+If you do that you can build the docker image and certainly everything else in the same fromhere on.

+### Setup Docker Host Virtual Machine

 Setup a docker-machine.
 Needs to have plenty of virutal memory, 2 Gb looks sufficient, but could give it more.

     docker-machine create aem --driver "virtualbox" --virtualbox-memory 2048 eval $(docker-machine env aem)

-### Windows setup

-You are probably more able to solve this problem :) Seriously, you'll easily find the equivalent installer, and you should use cygwin, and know what you are doing.
-If you do that you can build the docker image and certainly everything else in the same fromhere on.

-## Building a base AEM image
+### Building a base docker image that will launch AEM

 1. Create a working directory by cloning this git repo